551 5.1.6: Mailbox Has Moved

 Common Causes

-• The recipient migrated to a new email address without setting up forwarding
+• The person has a new email address but didn't set up automatic forwarding

 How to Fix This